mesosphere-backup/open-docs/tutorials/service-discovery.md

 redirect_from: /getting-started/service-discovery/
 ---

-Service discovery is an essential configuration step when running a modern application distributed across a data center to allow easy network communication between services.
+Service discovery allows network communication between services.
+It is an essential configuration step when you wish to run an application distributed across a data center.

 This document outlines a common approach to service discovery for web services running on Mesosphere’s [Marathon](https://github.com/mesosphere/marathon).
 While this approach focuses on one specific example application, it can be extended to most stateless services running on Marathon.
 This applies to services running using containerizers that Mesos ships with (cgroups, Docker) or external containerizers.

 ## Overview

-This approach to service discovery for Marathon applications makes use of the popular [HAProxy](http://www.haproxy.org/) TCP/HTTP load balancer along with an assistant script that uses [Marathon’s REST API](https://mesosphere.github.io/marathon/docs/rest-api.html) to periodically re-generate a HAProxy configuration file.
+This approach to service discovery for Marathon applications makes use of the popular [HAProxy](http://www.haproxy.org/) TCP/HTTP load balancer along with an assistant script that uses [Marathon’s REST API](https://mesosphere.github.io/marathon/docs/rest-api.html) to periodically re-generate an HAProxy configuration file.

 Mesos slaves are configured to provide a range of ports as a resource (the default range is 31,000 - 32,000).
 When a new instance of a task is started by Marathon on a Mesos slave, it binds to one or more arbitrary ports within this range.